Department of Ergonomics and Psychology

 Materials supporting learning

-Assessment of the learning outcomes set out in point 2.2 on the basis of a mid-semester written essay and an oral presentation.
+The assessment of the learning outcomes set out in point 2.2 is based on two mid-term exams and microcontent assignments.

 Performance evaluation methods